A whirlwind year brought Abbie Brown into prominence in 2015.

 Five months later, she scored two tries in the historic event as Team GB finished fourth.

-At the age of 20, she captained England in the first four events in this season's World Rugby Sevens Series in Dubai, Sydney, Las Vegas and Kitakyushu.
-Abbie said: “I’m extremely honoured not only to lead the side but even be part of it.
-I couldn’t ask for a better group of players.
-I’m taking it all in my stride, doing the best I can and also focusing on my own performance.”
+At the age of 20, she captained England in the first four events in the 2016/17 season’s World Rugby Sevens Series in Dubai, Sydney, Las Vegas and Kitakyushu.

-A try-scorer on her World Series debut in the 38-5 win over Japan in 2015, she has again been centrally contracted to the England sevens programme for the 2017/18 season.
+Abbie was a try-scorer on her World Series debut in the 38-5 win over Japan in 2015 and was again centrally contracted to the England Sevens programme for the 2017/18 season.

-Abbie, who was born in Exeter, also played basketball and netball at South West level and won a strength and conditioning award while at Hartpury, where she studied for a BTEC in Sporting and Excellence in Rugby.
-Abbie loves to start the day with bacon and pancakes.
+Exeter-born Abbie also played basketball and netball at South West level and won a strength and conditioning award while at Hartpury, where she studied for a BTEC in Sporting and Excellence in Rugby.

 2015 W, It, I, S, F(R).

 Last updated: 10 July 2018